magetop/magento2-pdf-catalog-print/README.md

-# Magento 2 PDF Catalog Print Extension by MageTop
+# Magento 2 PDF Catalog Print Extension by Magetop

 With **Magento 2 PDF Catalog Print** you can manage design and generate catalogs without use of any external tools.
 This gives flexibility to you as well as your customer to save or print product catalog without involving any third-party tools.
 Support HTML tags.